What Are Meta Tags & How to Write SEO-Friendly Meta Tag Content

 2. Why Are Meta Tags Important for SEO?

-- Control how your pages appear in search: Meta tags such as
+- Control how your pages appear in search results:

 robots